5Correlation Coefficient and the Coefficient of Determination

 About \(100(r^2)\%\) of the sample variation in \(y\) (measured by the total sum of squares of deviations of the sample \(y\)-values about their mean \(\bar{y}\)) can be explained by (or attributed to) using \(x\) to predict \(y\) in the straight-line model.

-Example 5.3 (Example 5.2 revisited) We can find the coefficient of determination using the summary
+Example 5.3 (Example 5.2 revisited) We can find the coefficient of determination using the summary function with an lm object.

 Call: